nigeltao/nigeltao.github.io/blog/2024/xz-lzma-part-4-lempel-ziv-markov-chain.md

 ```

 "xxxx" means up-to-5 byms are encoded with a "reverse" binary tree.
 Each Slot
 has its own "xxxx" binary tree probabilities.
-The trees have different sizes
+The trees have different depths,
-(number of levels), ranging from 1 to 5 inclusive.
+ranging from 1 to 5 inclusive.

 "yyyy" means up-to-26 byms.
 Each has a fixed 50% probability.